 What can you do to get relief?

-The doctor will tell you to use a topical ointment to reduce the swelling, that can be messy and unpleasant.
+The doctor will tell you to use a topical ointment to reduce the swelling, which can be messy and unpleasant.
 You may also be told to take something for the pain.
-Go ahead, you should probably use an anti inflammatory; I prefer to use something natural like Arnica Montana.
-A nice bath helps too, add some Epsom salts and relax for a bit.
+Go ahead; you should probably use an anti-inflammatory; I prefer to use something natural like Arnica Montana.
+A nice bath helps too; add some Epsom salts, and relax for a bit.

-Calcarea Fluorica, Ferr Phos, and Kali Mur have been extremely effective in randomized control trials in reducing the hardness of the stool due to its fiber content.
-Patients with the most severe types of hemorrhoids with infections have increased recovery and healing which substantially downgraded the severity of their hemorrhoids.
+Calcarea Fluorica, Ferr Phos, and Kali Mur have been extremely useful in randomized control trials in reducing the hardness of the stool due to its fiber content.
+Patients with the most severe types of hemorrhoids with infections have increased recovery and healing, which substantially downgraded the severity of their hemorrhoids.

-Hamamelis virginiana has been used since ancient time in treating piles.
-The loss of vein wall strength and function is associated with the deveopment of both hemorrhoids and varicose veins.
-In research studies Hamamelis virginiana extracts have been shown to improve microcirculation, capillary flow, and vascular tone; and to strengthen the connective tissue of the blood vessels making them less likely to develope hemorrhoids.
+Hamamelis virginiana has been used since ancient times in treating piles.
+The loss of vein wall strength and function is associated with the development of both hemorrhoids and varicose veins.
+In research studies, Hamamelis virginiana extracts have been shown to improve microcirculation, capillary flow, and vascular tone; and to strengthen the connective tissue of the blood vessels making them less likely to develop hemorrhoids.
 Taking a supplement or remedy containing this extract has been proven to significantly reduce the side effects and costs associated with surgical interventions for hemorrhoids.

-Nux vomica extracts which are rich in fiber have shown to reduce the incidence of constipation and softening the passage of stools.
+Nux vomica extracts, which are rich in fiber, have been shown to reduce the incidence of constipation and to soften the passage of stools.
 This helps reduce the bleeding and pain associated with hemorrhoids.
-It also, help reduce the complications of hemorrhoids and prevent the progression of hemorrhoids.
+It also helps reduce the complications of hemorrhoids and prevent the progression of hemorrhoids.

-So basically eat fiber, drink water and get some exercise.
-If you still have problems with hemorrhoids look to nature for a safe, effective and easy to use remedy.
+So basically, eat fiber, drink water, and get some exercise.
+If you still have problems with hemorrhoids, look to nature for a safe, effective, and easy to use the remedy.
 Hemorrhoids are often a recurring problem, so have products on hand to treat the problem immediately and avoid a more serious problem and invasive medical treatment.

 Herman Villalba, M. (2018).
 Hemorrhoids: Modern Remedies for an Ancient Disease. [online] PubMed Central (PMC).
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3057743/ [Accessed 8 Aug.
 2018].